mainawycliffe/devfest-chrome-build-in-ai-workshop/README.md

 # 🚀 Chrome AI APIs (On Device AI with Chrome) Codelab

-A step-by-step guide to building an Angular service that leverages Chrome's built-in AI (Gemini Nano) for on-device text processing and OCR capabilities.
+A step-by-step guide to building an Angular service that leverages Chrome's built-in AI (Gemini Nano) for on-device text processing and improvement.

 ## 📋 What You'll Build